 - Try and run at least 2 tools to see if you have come up with the correct options

-Some commonly used tools for cross-platform testing
+Some commonly used cross platform testing tools:

-Previously, our options were limited, there were a very few solutions that fulfilled all the requirements of a user to perform cross-platform testing.
+Previously, our options were limited, there were a very few solutions that fulfilled all the requirements of a user to perform cross platform testing.
 However, today we have a lot of options available such that shortlisting a single option for performing cross-platform testing is very difficult.
 To help you in deciding a good option we have discussed top 4 tools that we think are best for cross-platform:

 A cloud based tool that helps in testing websites on multiple browsers on different operating systems.
 There is no need of installing VMs or emulators, Browserstack serves the purpose.
 It is the most widely used cross-platform testing tool.
 It is a paid tool while a trial version is granted in the beginning for demo use.
 If you want to use this tool get registered on its portal and enjoy its amazing features, multiple user support and much more.